viniciusban/clog/README.md

 It's that simple.
 What you wrote on your "close ticket command" will be written to your commit message, appended with the commit SHA1 and the committer's email part before the "@" sign.

+By default we start searching your git history for "close commands" from the last (in dictionary order) tag.

 How do I update my CHANGELOG file?
 ----------------------------------